In Search of the Lost Cyan: Manganese Blue

 - Ultramarine Blue: As a cyan mixing color, Ultramarine is out of the question, as it is a royal blue that leans more toward purple.
 This is known as pigment PB 29.

 - Cobalt Blue (Genuine): Genuine Cobalt does not lean as far towards purple as Ultramarine, but it will result in even less of a blue-green color than Phthalo blue.
-Adding yellow to blue to mix a "green-blue" out of Cobalt will only make the resulting mix duller (a basic principle of subtractive color mixing).
+Adding yellow to blue to mix a "green-blue" out of Cobalt will only make the resulting mix duller.
 This is pigment PB 28.

 - Phthalo Blue, short for Phthalocyanine Blue: This is the go-to blue for approximating cyan.
 However, this can best be done using transparency, which is not really a feature of opaque painting methods.
-Since this color comes out of the tube almost as dark as a black, one must mix it with white to reveal it's "true blue" tones, which lead not to cyan, but a duller, less saturated, bright baby blue.
-It takes a lot of white to raise it to a light cyan… often destroying some of the vibrant blue-green character and making the mix a chalky pale color.
-Mix as I might, even with the addition of yellow (not pictured here) I could not achieve a bright blue-green.
+Since this color comes out of the tube almost as dark as a black, in opaque media, one must mix it with white to reveal it's "true blue" tone.
+This results in a duller, less saturated, bright baby blue.
+It takes a lot of white to raise tube Phthalo to a light cyan and often destroys some of the vibrant blue-green character.
+The resulting mix is a chalky pale color.
+Even with the addition of yellow (mixture not pictured here) I could not achieve a bright blue-green.
 The color was either too dark, too muddy, or too chalky.
 There is a catch regarding the capabilities of Phthalo, but more on this later.
+If you can find Phthalo Blue 15:3, this will come close to Manganese blue.
 Usually Phthalo is pigment PB 15 or PB 15:1.

-- Cerulean Blue (Genuine): As a pigment, genuine cerulean is a little “dustier" in its coloration (emitting more red and yellow in its spectral profile than other blues).
+- Cerulean Blue (Genuine): As a pigment, genuine cerulean is a little “dustier" in its coloration than cyan.
 It won't get any "brighter" than it comes out of the tube, and mixing it with white or yellow will further dilute the blue-green hue that it possesses.
 True Cerulean is pigment PB 35.

 - Enter...
 Manganese Blue (Genuine): First, many companies sell “Manganese Blue Hue” and that is not the same thing.
 Genuine Manganese Blue, no longer manufactured, is a clear, bright, and punchy blue that leans toward green, and requires much less white than Phthalo in order to lighten it.
 If working in opaque media, this property can be useful.
-(There are other reasons that people like it, for example in watercolor— even though that is a transparent medium— but that is outside the scope of this post).
-I feel it comes the closest to cyan.
 If you look at the third row, note how much more "blue-green" the Manganese Blues are compared with the standard Phthalo or the Genuine Cerulean.
 Two brands of Manganese Blue Genuine are shown here: Old Holland and Vasari.
 You'll know Genuine Manganese Blue since it is labeled as PB 33.

 - Cobalt Turquoise or Cobalt Teal (Genuine): The last in line is, in truth, a green, but a green that leans far enough in hue toward blue that it can be helpful.
-Before I decided to track down some genuine Manganese Blue, I mixed Cobalt Turquoise with Phthalo to get close to the cyan shade I was seeking.
-The resulting mixture did not have the same dullness as mixing Yellow into the Phthalo (there is a technical explanation for this), nor was it as chalky as simply adding white, as the Cobalt Turquoise does not contain white, but is naturally a paler pigment.
-This pigment is PG50.
+Cobalt Turquoise mixed with a green-leaning Phthalo (like PB15:3) is a good way to get close to cyan.
+The resulting mixture did not have the same dullness as mixing Yellow into the Phthalo PB15 or PB15:1 (there is a technical explanation for this), nor was it as chalky as simply adding white.
+Cobalt Turquoise should not contain white, but is naturally a paler pigment.

 The Secret Manganese Short-Cut